 I have a genuine passion for people, and love being able to connect with individuals across a wide array of backgrounds.
-When running restaurants, no two days are alike, I love the challenge which is also constantly evolving, creating opportunities to regularly learn something new.
+When running restaurants, no two days are alike, I love the challenge which that brings.
+The industry is also constantly evolving, creating opportunities to regularly learn something new.